philipwalsh/fastai.100days/README.md

 I like how the authors start from the high level and work down into weeds later.
 Chapter 1 introduces building transfer learning models and fine tuning immediately without having to program our own perceptrons or learn statistics/calculus/etc.. as a pre requisite.

 of course the math is what drives everything but for me, I am not interested in writing my own ML algos, I am more interested in using the tools to solve the business problems.

+### day 7

+installed a few more requirements.  i think i have them all.  about half installed through conda install, the rest had to be done with pip install

+ran through some , jupyter notebooks created.

+answered all of the questions at the end of the chapter